Table of contents

 You can reduce your organization’s exposure to risk by taking a systematic approach that addresses all aspects of your operations, from suppliers to customers and even employees.

 Service mapping is a powerful means of analyzing the potential impacts of planned events on an IT system.
-Service mapping can be used to model service dependencies and as a risk analysis tool.
-Service mapping is particularly useful when modeling complex systems, because it enables connections and relationships between configuration items to be visualized and documented.
+Additionally, you can use service mapping to model service dependencies and as a tool for risk analysis.
+When modeling complex systems, service mapping proves particularly useful as it enables visualizing and documenting connections and relationships between configuration items.

 Ensure effective service mapping for your business.